Table of contents

 - Athletics, including roles on the sideline

 Employers want to know you’d be a valuable member of the team and a good fit for the company.
-Extracurricular activities do exactly that by showing them your talents, ambition and level of engagement.
+Extracurricular activities do that by showing them your talents, ambition and level of engagement.

 Next, we’ll reveal how you can package these experiences in a way that will clearly transfer into the workplace.